kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 Our alternatives hinge on some key decisions:
 - Allowing HTTPRoute to treat the BackendPool as the backendRef
+  - Whereas the alternatives might have the LLMUseCase as the backend ref
 - Creating a separate layer of abstraction, instead of extending HTTPRoute
+  - Explained in more detail in the LLMRoute section

 #### LLMUseCase as a backend ref

 We toyed with the idea of allowing an LLMUsecase be the target of an HTTPRouteRules backend ref.
-However, doing so would require the Kubernetes Gateway to be able to interpret body level parameters, and require that the HTTPRoute also specify the backend the UseCase is intended to run on.
-All of which would require substantial work on the Kubernetes Gateway, while not providing much flexibility.
+However, doing so would require the Kubernetes Gateway to be able to interpret body level parameters (assuming OpenAI protocol continues to require the model param in the body), and require that the HTTPRoute also specify the backend the UseCase is intended to run on.
+Since we our primary proposal already specifies the backend, packing this functionality would require substantial work on the Kubernetes Gateway, while not providing much flexibility.

 #### LLMRoute